Jack Rosenthal

 Jack Morris Rosenthal CBE (8 September 1931 – 29 May 2004) was an English playwright.
-He wrote 129 early episodes of the ITV soap opera Coronation Street and over 150 screenplays, including original TV plays, feature films, and adaptations.
+He wrote 129 early episodes of the ITV soap opera Coronation Street and over 150 screenplays, including original television plays, feature films, and adaptations.

 Early life

-Jack Morris Rosenthal was born into a Jewish family on 8 September 1931, in Cheetham Hill, Manchester.
+Jack Morris Rosenthal was born into a Jewish family on 8 September 1931, in Cheetham, Manchester.
 He was the younger of two sons to father Sam, a raincoat factory worker, and mother Leah (née Miller) Rosenthal.
 His parents were married in 1927 in Manchester, and were children of Russian Jewish immigrants.

-Rosenthal attended the Manchester Jews School in Derby Street, Cheetham Hill.
-During the Second World War, Rosenthal was evacuated to Blackpool, Lancashire with an inhospitable family who censored his letters and confiscated his food parcels.
-His family subsequently moved to Colne, Lancashire, and Rosenthal attended the Colne Grammar School.
-In 1953, after studying English Literature at Sheffield University, he carried out his National Service in the Royal Navy as a Russian translator.
+Rosenthal attended the Manchester Jews School in Derby Street, Cheetham.
+During the Second World War, he was evacuated to Blackpool, Lancashire with an inhospitable family who censored his letters and confiscated his food parcels.
+His family subsequently moved to Colne, Lancashire, and Rosenthal attended Colne Grammar School.
+In 1953, after studying English Literature at Sheffield University, he carried out his national service in the Royal Navy as a Russian translator.